egodigital/node-ws/README.md

 // SimpleWebSocketServer
 server.on('connection', (client, server) => {
-    // handle message from remote client
+    // new connection with 'client'
 });
 server.on('message', (msg, client, server) => {
     // handle message from remote client